GlobalWebIndex/weak-css/README.md

 }
 ```

-**There it's allowed to use mixins and variables defined in upper scope!**
+**Using mixins and variables defined in upper scope is not allowed!**

 ### :beers: Sub-module shouldn't depend on it's parent.

-Sub-Module should be independent on it's parent.
+Sub-Module should be independent of its parent.
 It's a parent that has dependency on its children (via `@import`s)
-no other way around.
+no the other way around.
 This helps you to separate concerns and make smaller pieces easier to abstract, reuse or separate in future.

 ### :wink: State is secondary class name.

-The only higher specificity selectors are one containing state indicator.
-State unlike element selector is simple descriptive class name.
+The only higher specificity selectors are the ones containing state indicator.
+State - unlike element selector - is simple descriptive class name.
 States are always used together with original selector in styles like:

 ```scss